Pylons-tech/pylons/docs/IBC-TRANSFER-WALKTHROUGH.md

 ```
-Copy the address and write it in the `address` field in relayer account in the `<pylons>/config.yml`
+Copy the address and replace it in the `address` field in relayer account in the `<pylons>/config.yml`
-The code below for reference is from the `pylons/config.yaml`
+The lines below is for reference for updated `pylons/config.yaml`
 ```
 accounts:
   - name: alice